 We reviewed New York’s Town Courts and Village Courts in a 2010 post; with over 1200 such courts, New York has the highest number of non-lawyer judges in the United States.
 Some New York town and village judges may be lawyers, especially in larger towns, but most are not.
 Note that the City Courts located in larger cities of New York are part of the unified state judiciary system, and their judges must also be lawyers.

 New York is not alone; 31 other states have municipal courts, and in most states their judges are not required to have law degrees.
 Only Alabama, Michigan, Mississippi, Montana, and New Jersey require all their municipal judges to be lawyers.
 In other states, state law may not require all municipal judges to be lawyers, but some of them must be.
-For example, Texas – with over 900 municipal courts – does not require its municipal judges may be lawyers.
+For example, Texas – with over 900 municipal courts – does not require its municipal judges to be lawyers.
 However, individual Texas municipalities may require their judges to be lawyers by ordinance or charter provisions.
 Other states in which municipal judges’ qualifications are set by local ordinance or charter include Arizona and Oregon.

 In North Dakota and Washingon, municipal judges in larger cities must be lawyers, while those in smaller cities need not be.
 In Oklahoma, judges in larger cities must be lawyers; those in smaller cities must be too, unless no local lawyer is interested in the position – in which case the mayor may appoint a non-lawyer.
 In Wisconsin, municipal court judges must be lawyers only when they preside over a joint municipal court.